Skip to continue

 CEREMA Testing, June 2021

-In order to test the performance of the CAS in adverse weather conditions, the prototype radar was sent to a specialised facility based in France.
+In order to test the performance of the RAS3 in adverse weather conditions, the prototype radar was sent to a specialised facility based in France.
 The Cerema PAVIN platform provides a controlled environment, ensuring measured and repeatable disruptive weather events such as rain and fog so performance can be monitored.

 John Marshall